yiren-jian/Embedding-Learning-FSL/README.md

 Download and unzip the dataset, put them under ```data``` directory.

+## TL, DR
+I have updated their original code a bit so that you should run freely (latest pytorch and fix some bugs in SKD) on you machine following the training code.

 ## Invariant and Equivariant Representations (IER)
 We modify the `train.py` mainly to remove wandb usage and save the model every epoch to disk.
 Further to work with the latest pytorch version, we change the `.view()` function in `utils` to `.reshape()`.